rohansingh2425/CODSOFT/README.md

 # CODSOFT
-This is CodSoft Java Internship repository!
+This is my CodSoft Java Internship repository!
 This repository documents the assignments I have done during my internship journey.
 Here, I'll be showcasing a set of tasks to enhance my skills and knowledge in Java progamming.

 ## CONTENT: